Second Battle of the Alps: German and Italian forces

 The defense of the Franco-Italian border was entrusted to LXXV Army Corps, under General der Gebirgstruppe Hans Schlemmer of General Rodolfo Graziani's Army Group Liguria, with all Axis forces in the area coming under its purview.

 The German forces belonged to the 34th Infantry Division and to the 5th Gebirgsjäger Division.
 The Gebirgsjäger were an elite troop recruited among the mountainous regions of Tyrol and Bavaria.
 Their division included a unit of expert mountaineers, the Lehrbattalion Mittenwald.
 The 34th Division, led by General Theo-Helmut Lieb, was an experienced unit that had fought for 3 years on the Eastern Front.

 Axis defenses relied heavily on French fortifications, both from the 19th century Séré de Rivières system and from the Alpine Line of Maginot forts, as well as on the Italian Alpine Wall.
 In 1943 a detailed inspection had convinced the Germans to halt the dismantlement of the French forts by Organisation Todt, in order to use them against a possible Allied offensive from Italy.
 In the summer of 1944, with the imminence of a landing in southern France plans were drawn for holding the front in that direction with a force of two German divisions, though an offensive through the Alps was judged unlikely.

-The Italian forces were mainly formed by two divisions, the 4th Division "Monterosa" under General Giorgio Millazo and the 2nd Division "Littorio" under General Tito Agosti, and the Parachute regiment Folgore, all of which were under German operational control.
+The Italian forces were mainly formed by two divisions, the 4th Alpine Division "Monterosa" under General Giorgio Milazzo and the 2nd Division "Littorio" under General Tito Agosti, and the Parachute regiment Folgore, all of which were under German operational control.
 The Monterosa and Littorio divisions were trained in Germany before being deployed on the front and had a mixture of German and Italian weapons.
 Graziani allocated them to the Western Alps to defend the Franco-Italian border.
 Conscripted from Italian prisoners in German labour camps, the troops were mainly opposed or indifferent to fascism and consequently suffered from low morale.
 They were chosen among natives of German-controlled areas of Italy so that reprisals could be taken against their families in case of desertion.
 Despite these measures, desertion remained a problem and the Germans were forced to deploy officers and NCOs in Italian units.